awsdocs/aws-organizations-docs/doc_source/orgs_manage_org_support-all-features.md

 ## Before Enabling All Features<a name="before-enabling-all"></a>

 Before changing from an organization that supports only consolidated billing features to an organization supporting all features, note the following:
 + When you start the process to enable all features, AWS Organizations sends a request to every member account that you *invited* to join your organization\.
 Every invited account must approve enabling all features by accepting the request\.
 Only then can you complete the process to enable all features in your organization\.
-If an account declines the request, you must either remove the account from your organization or resend the request and get it accepted before you can complete the process to enable all features\.
+If an account declines the request, you must either remove the account from your organization or resend the request\.
+The request must be accepted before you can complete the process to enable all features\.
 Accounts that you *created* using AWS Organizations don't get a request because they don't need to approve the additional control\.
 + Organizations also verifies that every account has a service\-linked role named `AWSServiceRoleForOrganizations`\.
 This role is mandatory in all accounts to enable all features\.
 If you deleted the role in an invited account, accepting the invitation to enable all features recreates the role\.
 If you deleted the role in an account that was created using AWS Organizations, that account receives an invitation specifically to recreate that role\.
 All of these invitations must be accepted for the organization to complete the process of enabling all features\.
 + While enabling all features is in progress, you can continue to *create* accounts within the organization but you can't *invite* existing accounts to join the organization\.
 To invite accounts, you must wait until the process to enable all features is complete\.
 Alternatively, you can cancel the process to enable all features, invite the accounts, and then restart the process to enable all features\.
 + Because enabling all features makes it possible to use [SCPs](orgs_manage_policies_scp.md), be sure that your account administrators understand the effects of attaching SCPs to the organization, organizational units, or accounts\.
 SCPs can restrict what users and even administrators can do in affected accounts\.
 For example, the master account can apply SCPs that can prevent member accounts from leaving the organization\.